Seahorse ROV MVP 1 Visual Reference

 MVP 1: manual adjustable ballast weights.
 Future: active syringe pump buoyancy engine.
 Saltwater = more buoyant (add weight), Freshwater = less buoyant (remove weight).

-🏞️ FRESHWATER — 1.0 g/cm³ ROV body light ballast neutral 🌊 SALTWATER — 1.025 g/cm³ ROV body heavy ballast (+2.5%) more buoyant Future: Active syringe pump auto-compensates ±2.5% density difference
+FRESHWATER — 1.0 g/cm³ ROV body EMA crust 0.5–1mm light ballast neutral SALTWATER — 1.025 g/cm³ ROV body EMA crust 1.5–2.5mm reduced ballast (mineral = 2.9 g/cm³) more buoyant Mineral crust = integrated ballast · same plates, different soak time Future: Active syringe pump auto-compensates ±2.5% density difference

 08 — Prehensile Tail — Anchor-Observe-Release Cycle